HHS/simpler-grants-gov/documentation/decisions/adr/0004-api-framework.md

 ### Flask

 Flask is a simple, but extensible, micro web framework for python created in 2010 that is easy to learn and build with.
 While it is capable on its own, it relies on other libraries to add core functionality.
-It was written to be pythonic, meaning it leverages Python's unique features and follows python's principles of being readable and maintainable.
+It was written to be pythonic, meaning it leverages python's unique features and follows python's principles of being readable and maintainable.
 Flask depends on the Werkzeug WSGI toolkit, the Jinja template engine, and the Click CLI toolkit.

 - **Pros**
   - Shallow learning curve, great documentation, and pythonic style makes it easy for contributors to support